Strictly ‘lost the plot’ by casting ‘pro dancer’ Layton Williams, says Esther Rantzen

 Presenter Rantzen, 83, who came eighth on Strictly in 2004, has said that BBC bosses “lost the plot” by recruiting the 29-year-old, who has a background in musical theatre, to compete on the show.

-She claimed that Williams has an unfair advantage over the other two finalists, soap stars Ellie Leach and Bobby Brazier.
+She claimed that Williams had an unfair advantage over the other two finalists, soap stars Ellie Leach and Bobby Brazier.

 “A professional dancer like the brilliant Layton Williams should never be given a role as a contestant in Strictly,” she wrote in a letter for The Telegraph.
 “It’s unfair to all the others, and to the viewers.”